Cylance

 Cylance Inc. is an American software firm based in Irvine, California, that develops antivirus programs and other kinds of computer software that prevents viruses and malware.

 In February 2019, the company was acquired by BlackBerry Limited for $1.4 billion.
-After the acquisition, it continues to operate as an independent subsidiary and will remain headquartered in Irvine, California.
+After the acquisition, it continued to operate as an independent subsidiary an remained headquartered in Irvine, California.

 In December 2024, Arctic Wolf entered into an agreement with BlackBerry Limited to purchase Cylance.
 BlackBerry will sell its Cylance assets to Arctic Wolf for $160 million in cash, subject to certain adjustments, and approximately 5.5 million common shares of Arctic Wolf.
-After allowing for the purchase price adjustments, BlackBerry will receive approximately $80 million in cash at closing and approximately $40 million in cash one year following the closing.
+After allowing for the purchase price adjustments, BlackBerry received approximately $80 million in cash at closing and approximately $40 million in cash one year following the closing.
+The sale closed on February 3, 2025.

 Founding

 Cylance was founded by Stuart McClure and Ryan Permeh in 2012.
 McClure was previously co-founder of Foundstone, a security consultancy.
-He sold Foundstone to McAfee in 2004, and became that firm's Chief Tech Officer.